AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 \qquad p_A>\frac12.
 $$

-This is the common **one-probability certificate**, and it remains valid for any number of classes.
-When a separately computed $p_B$ is smaller than
-$1-p_A$, the two-probability formula uses that extra information to certify a larger radius.
+The resulting formula is the common **one-probability certificate**, and it remains valid for any number of classes.
+When a separately computed $p_B$ is smaller than $1-p_A$, the two-probability formula uses that extra information to certify a larger radius.
+The Monte Carlo procedure below will estimate a lower bound on $p_A$ and substitute it into this one-probability formula.

 An **adversarial input** is $x+\delta$, deliberately chosen subject to a norm limit.
 The theorem states that